fengyoung/video_embedding/README.md

 ### 3.3 FCNN Training

 You can construct your own classification video data set, extract Video-Matrices and generate VMP files in tfrecord proto as your own training set.
-Or you can use **Weibo-MCN Video-Mat-Set**, which provided before, to train a new FCNN model.
+Or you can use **Weibo-MCN Video-Mat-Set**, which provided before, to train a new FCNN model by using ***train_fcnn.py***.
 Like:
 ```
 python train_fcnn.py --vmp_path <VMP_PATH> --naming <NAMING> --model_path <MODEL_PATH> --epoch 100 --batch_size 10
 ```